 41See The Colourful Corals At The Iconic The Great Barrier Reef I

 Located off the coast of Queensland, Australia, this is the largest coral reef system in the world.
 It has over 2,900 individual reefs and stretches for over 2,300 kilometres.
-It is the biggest single structure made by living organisms, and can even be seen from outer space, and is one of the world’s most breathtaking sights.
-However, this naturally beautiful place it is under threat of coral bleaching, so make sure to visit responsibly.
+It is the biggest single structure made by living organisms, can even be seen from outer space, and is one of the world’s most breathtaking sights.
+However, this naturally beautiful place is under threat of coral bleaching, so make sure to visit responsibly.